N442 Reservoir Architecture of Deep Water Systems (California)

 N467: Seismic Stratigraphy of the Permian Basin (W Texas & SE New Mexico, USA)

-N468: Deep Water Reservoirs - Characterization and Risking
+D468: Deep Water Reservoirs – Exploration Risking and Development Characterisation (Distance Learning)

 Our Safety Management Systems ensure that every course is risk managed appropriately to enable quality, safe and enjoyable learning to take place in the field environment.